bstefanescu/qutejs/web/doc/docs/plugins/form.md

 ## Built-in reporting mechanism

-The built-in reporting mechanism is injecting the validation message into an element designated as the holder of the validation message of a corresponding for control.
+The built-in reporting mechanism is injecting the validation message into an element designated as the holder of the validation message of a corresponding form control.

-To designate a element as a validation message holder you must use the **`q:validation-message`** attribute directive.
+To designate an element as a validation message holder you must use the **`q:validation-message`** attribute directive.
 The directive value must point to the form control **element name** for which to show the validation message.

 The holder element is by default hidden, and will be shown only when validation is failing on the corresponding form control element.